-- Reduced tax rates or more equalized tax rates and therefore greater equity; - Expansion of or improvement in the quality of courses, programs, and services;
+- Reduced tax rates or more equalized tax rates and therefore greater equity;

+- Expansion of or improvement in the quality of courses, programs, and services;

 - Fewer course preparations per teacher and therefore greater specialization and enhanced teaching quality;

 - Cost-effective class sizes;

-- · Higher quality facilities;
+- Higher quality facilities;

 - Greater access to more modern equipment, textbooks, references, and computer technology;

 - Enhanced curricular development;

 - Enhanced professional development;

 - Increased instructional support personnel;

 - Higher levels of compensation; and

 - A more attractive atmosphere for businesses and homeowners.

 Research at the time defined a viable school district as one having at least 120 students in grades 9 through 12.
-In 1998 the state had 228 operating school districts, 180 of which were high school Only 66 school districts had at least 120 students in grades 9 through 12.
-In other words, in 1998 only 28.9 percent of the state's total school districts had the student enrollment necessary to be considered "viable."
-It was predicted that by the 2010-11 school year, only 37 districts would meet the viability threshold of 120.
-In actuality, 46 districts currently meet the viability threshold.
-However, the percentage of total school districts that meet the viability threshold has dropped to 25.1 percent.
-Using that same threshold, it also can be said that in 1999, 36.6 percent of all high school districts were considered viable; whereas in 2010, only 30.7 percent may be considered viable.
+In 1998, the state had 228 operating school districts, 180 of which were high school districts.
+Only 66 school districts had at least 120 students in grades 9 through 12.
+In other words, in 1998, only 28.9 percent of the state's total school districts had the student enrollment necessary to be considered "viable."
+While it was predicted that the number could drop to as few as 37 districts by the 2010-11 school year, in fact that year, 46 districts met the viability threshold.
+(As of June 2012, however, 122 or 68.2 percent of the state's 179 operating school districts met the definition of viability.)